 Reproducibility is the key word here, and that means tight monitoring of the relevant laser parameters.
 The beam’s power, as well as its focal spot location and shape, must be very stable across the full working field, for every layer, across multiple beams and perhaps multiple systems, over time.
 And all this for a technology that is complex and still quite new.
 Not a trivial demand!

 Ophir offers solutions for monitoring these critical laser parameters.

+The compact system measures up to 8 KW in just a few seconds, needs no water cooling and communicates in multiple ways including via Bluetooth.
 There is a range of solutions for Beam Analysis, including the award-winning BeamWatch AM – the industry's first non-contact laser beam monitoring system designed specifically for additive manufacturing.
 It measures key beam size, position, and quality parameters, including focus spot size and beam caustic, and enables real-time measurement of focal shift during laser startup.